pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Group
 -----

-The :class:`~eventsourcing.dcb.domain.Group` class extends the :ref:`perspective <Perspective>` class, and supports cross-cutting decision-making across many enduring objects.
+The :class:`~eventsourcing.domain_new.Group` class extends the :ref:`perspective <Perspective>` class, and supports cross-cutting decision-making across many enduring objects.
 The consistency boundary of a group is the union of the consistency boundaries of the enduring objects in the group.

 A group is constructed with already existing enduring objects.
-Its command methods can trigger a new event, using the group's :func:`~eventsourcing.dcb.domain.Group.trigger_event` method.
+Its command methods can trigger a new event, using the group's :func:`~eventsourcing.domain_new.Group.trigger_event` method.
 An event generated by a group will be tagged with all the continuity IDs of the enduring objects in the group.
 The event will be applied to all of the enduring objects in the group, which will have no effect unless an enduring object's projection mentions that event's type of decision.